DAF201/2022_fall_school_garbage/Logic.md

 ## Properties of Quantifiers

-The truth value of x P(x) and  x P(x) depend on both the propositional function P(x) and on the domain U
+The truth value of ∀x P(x) and ∃x P(x) depend on both the propositional function P(x) and on the domain U

 If the domain is empty, for any propositional function: